runrig-coop/hedgerows/index.md

 open source, and online privacy movements.
-April Glaser, writing for _Logic(s)_ magazine in 2019, places Indymedia and its legacy in stark contrast to advocacy groups like the Electronic Frontier Foundation (EFF), founded by John Perry Barlow, the Greatful Dead lyricist turned dotcom bubble booster.
+April Glaser, writing for _Logic(s)_ magazine in 2019, places Indymedia and its legacy in stark contrast to advocacy groups like the Electronic Frontier Foundation (EFF), founded by John Perry Barlow, the Grateful Dead lyricist turned dotcom bubble booster.
 She points out how in the same year that Barlow penned his techno-libertarian manifesto, "A Declaration of the Independence of Cyberspace," a very different sort of declaration was being promulgated concerning the potential of cyberspace, this